KelvinTegelaar/CIPP/docs/user/index.md

 displayed_sidebar: userSidebar
 ---

-In this section you'll find the user-facing documentation for the CyberDrain Improved Partner Portal.
-This is documentation for people accessing the web interface of CIPP and using the portal.
+This section holds the user-facing documentation for the CyberDrain Improved Partner Portal.
+Documentation aimed at people accessing the web interface of CIPP and using the portal.

 Use the links on the left to navigate the documentation.